 During the wet season, you’ll encounter smaller crowds although most of the same activities are still available.
 Temperatures prove warm and days are punctuated by brief, albeit heavy, rain showers.
 Coastal regions experience rainfall year-round making the distinction between seasons less clear.
 The sea turtle season runs from mid-March through mid-August.

-A Family Adventure That’ll Make the World a Better Place
+An Adventure That’ll Make the World a Better Place

-At Our Whole Village, we specialize in family travel with a purpose.
+At Our Whole Village, we specialize in travel with a purpose.
 What does this mean for you and your family?
 We carefully consider the consequences our journeys have on local communities and the environment.
 We work hard to ensure that your next exhilarating, authentic, immersive journey with us has a positive impact, too.

 How?
 By working with a variety of local charities and organizations that give back to local communities.
 We also carefully select the eco-friendly businesses and hotels with which we work to lessen our “footprint.”
 The result?
 A brighter future for these destinations.
 Check out these articles to read more about our “kind” approach to tourism.

-Traveling Costa Rica with Kids: FAQs
+Costa Rica Family Vacation: FAQs

 Capital: San José